An investment mortgage (or buy-to-let mortgage) works differently than a residential mortgage in the Netherlands.

 3. Mortgage lenders check if VvE is healthy.

-4. Rent is always a key indicator when applying for a buy-to-let mortgage.
+4. Rental income is always one of the key indicators when applying for a buy-to-let mortgage.

 5. Mortgage lenders check your income and savings to determine how much mortgage you can afford.